dojo/docs/dojo/dnd/Moveable.rst

 .. _dojo/dnd/Moveable:

 =================
-dojo.dnd.Moveable
+dojo/dnd/Moveable
 =================

 .. contents ::
-  :depth: 3
+  :depth: 2

 Introduction
 ============

-Makes a DOM node moveable using the mouse.
+This is a specific sub-module of the Dojo DnD system that makes a DOM node moveable using the mouse.

 Usage
 =====